Recently, I walked in on my grandson doing the unthinkable.

 This is where as Jimmy Guterman states: you experiment and refine.

 You make a plan based on the type of experience you’d like to have and trust that you can create something truly wonderful.

 We often underestimate what’s possible and choose discomfort and bitching as opposed to making changes.

-Society says our only choices are hot stud of a grandpa or couch potato with dad bod?
+Does society say our only choices are hot stud of a grandpa or couch potato with a dad bod?

 For example, the year I turned 40, my obsession was to get into the best possible physical shape of my life.

 I began with plenty of hot yoga, drinking water and eating right.

 My transformation was so complete that I had friends asking me what pills I was taking and could they have a few.

 While I have dabbled in yoga and continue to gain and lose the same forty pounds, my commitment to being healthy remains.